Keyboard shortcuts

 9. Governance

-Blocks govern themselves through capability issuance, consensus-based decisions, stewardship roles, and moderation.
-Block governance uses Aura Consensus for irreversible or collective decisions.
+Homes govern themselves through capability issuance, consensus-based decisions, member moderation designations, and moderation.
+Home governance uses Aura Consensus for irreversible or collective decisions.

 9.2 Neighborhood Governance

-Neighborhoods govern block admission, adjacency graph maintenance, traversal rules, and shared civic norms.
+Neighborhoods govern home admission, 1-hop graph maintenance, access rules, and shared civic norms.
 High-stakes actions use Aura Consensus.

 10. Privacy Model